fbpx

 A map by the Justice for Myanmar group shows scam centres on the Thai-Myanmar border.

-Sources in Mae Sot have confirmed that scam centres are “booming”, and that new compounds are being built at Three Pagodas Pass, an isolated border town 230km south on the road to Kanchanaburi.
+Sources in Mae Sot have confirmed that scam centres are “booming”, and that new compounds are being built near Payathonzu, opposite Three Pagodas on the Thai side, an isolated border region several hours south, halfway to Kanchanaburi.

 Meanwhile, Tower said the UN Office of Drugs and Crime convinced officials in Laos to crack down on scam centres in the Golden Triangle Special Economic Zone in August, run by Zhao Wei, a notorious Chinese businessman sanctioned by the US in 2018.